Keivan-Mousavi/Keivan-Mousavi/README.md

 Only Absolute Coding

-Every morning I wake up and stand in front of the mirror, I tell myself, "My lord, there are lots of new things to learn today.
+Every morning I wake up and stand in front of the mirror, I tell myself, "My lord, there are lots of new things to learn today".

 <p align="center">